CU-CommunityApps/tf-module-apply-pipeline/README.md

 Terraform module to create Terraform drift, plan, and apply CodePipelines.

+## Resources Created

+- CodePipeline to run Terraform plan/apply operations.
+This pipeline contains a manual review step.
+- CodePipeline to run drift check on target resources.
+This pipeline is scheduled with a cron expression.
+- CodeBuld projects to support the CodePipelines
+- IAM Policies and Roles to support the CodePipelines
+- Notifications of Pipeline/Build status sent to Teams

 ## TO DO

 - Integrate the full script from `tf-plan.sh` into `buildspec.plan.tmpl.yml`.
 This script stops the pipeline when there are no changes to be applied.
-- Documentation!
 - Add configuration options.
 E.g., send notifications to existing SNS topic instead of creating a new one.
+- More documentation

 ## Change Log

+### 2.0.0
+- added TF_LOGs configuration option
+- added `iam:GetPolicy` and `iam:GetPolicyVersion` privileges for the policies passed in as `resource_plan_policy_arns` and `resource_apply_policy_arns`
+- bump `tf-module-sns-teams-relay` version to 1.1.0
+- removed unused `environment` variable
+- rename `build_cron` variable to `drift_cron`
+- added minimal documentation

-- 1.0.0
+### 1.0.0
-  - Initial release that is lacking in documentation and subtlety.
+- Initial release that is lacking in documentation and subtlety

 ## Variables

-TBD
+See descriptions in `variables.tf`.

 ## Outputs

-TBD
+None.

 ## Example Use